- Anaheim Shelter Plan

-Long term, The Salvation Army is set to build a 600-bed homeless care center known as Center of Hope, which will be a transitional housing and service center to help those living in homelessness get into permanent housing.
+Long term, The Salvation Army is set to build a care center known as Center of Hope, which will provide 325 shelter beds and some 300 supportive housing units to help those living in homelessness get into permanent housing.
 It is expected to open in 2021.

 When Center of Hope opens, we anticipate winding down the remaining two temporary homeless shelters.

 Why do we need this?